 From Eco Cult

-Kapuluan raw organic coconut oil is made from the freshest coconuts from small family farms in the Philippines, and without the use of large industrialized equipment, avoiding heat and producing the finest quality coconut oil.
+Kapuluan’s hand-pressed, small-batch coconut oil is made from the freshest coconuts from small family farms in the Philippines, and without the use of large industrialized equipment.
+By avoiding heat, Kapuluan can produce the finest quality coconut oil.
 The coconuts are cleaned with purified water, not chemicals, bleaches, chlorine, or other toxic chemicals.
 All the coconuts are inspected, and any spoiled coconuts are removed.
 All these make Kapuluan, which comes in a pretty tube that makes it easy to apply to your skin, the best beauty choice!